appsparkler/study/google/analytics/ultimate-google-analytics-course/main.md

     - traffic acquisition - here we can see

 ## Reports
-- **secondary dimension** - we could add a dimension on top of a selected dimension - for ex. if we have a more specific question about our data - how many direct users are we getting from United States v/s organic users from India?
+- **secondary dimension** - we could add a dimension on top of a selected dimension - for ex. if we have a more specific question about our data - how many direct users are we getting from United States v/s organic users from India? - in this question, session is the primary dimension whereas country is the secondary dimension.

 ## Practicals
 - reports